-Although intelligent and athletic, Wirehaired Fox Terriers are still prone to a number of hereditary and congenital conditions
+Although intelligent and athletic, the Wirehaired Fox Terrier is still prone to a number of hereditary and congenital conditions

-that can adversely affect their health – not to mention your family’s budget
+that can adversely affect his health – not to mention your family’s budget

 .
 Some of the conditions and illnesses Wirehaired Fox Terriers are prone to include skin conditions such as atopy